moj-analytical-services/user-guidance/source/documentation/apps/manage-app-settings-from-cpanel.md

 If the value of flag is `True`, then an auth0 client is required which can be created by clicking the button `Create auth0 client` under the deployment environment you choose.
 The auth0-client is responsible for providing the integration with different login options e.g.
 - passwordless flow: allow user to gain access by one-time magic link. more detail is [here](https://auth0.com/docs/authenticate/passwordless/authentication-methods/email-magic-link).
-This approach allow external users to be able to access app via their email.
+This approach allows external users to be able to access app via their email.
 This flow appears as `email` in the `AUTH0_CONNECTIONS` field.
 - github
 - nomis login (HMPPS Auth): allow the user login with their NOMIS credentials, the guide about how to set it up will be provided soon.